wendigo/wendigo/trino-extensions.md

-# Trino protocol v1 extensions (protocol v1.5)
+# Spooled Trino protocol (protocol v1+)

 > [!IMPORTANT]
-> This is a draft document and can change in the future.
+> This document is a design proposal and can change in the future.

 ## Background

-The existing [Trino client](https://trino.io/docs/current/develop/client-protocol.html) protocol is over 10 years old and served different purposes upon its conception than the use cases that we want to support today.
-These new use cases include:
+The existing [Trino client](https://trino.io/docs/current/develop/client-protocol.html) protocol is over 10 years old and served different purpose upon its inception than the use cases that we want to support today.
+These new requirements that we want to address include:

-- Ability to retrieve data in parallel by multiple threads for faster data movement,
+- Ability to retrieve data in parallel for faster result retrieval,

-- Ability to retrieve data from multiple clients for faster data processing,
+- Support for other than JSON encoding formats (both row and column-oriented),

-- Support for other than JSON serialization formats (both row and column-oriented).
+- Pushing data encoding and result retrieval from coordinator to workers.

-To address these challenges, we are going to introduce intermediate changes to the existing protocol v1 called <u>protocol extensions</u> which do not change the structure and flow of the existing protocol but extend its semantics in a backward-compatible way.
+To address these challenges, we are going to introduce series of changes to the existing protocol v1 called <u>spooled protocol extension</u>, which do not change the structure and flow of the existing protocol but extend its semantics in a backward-compatible fashion.

 ## Existing protocol v1

 The current client protocol consists of two endpoints that are used to submit queries and retrieve partial results:

-- QueuedStatementResource (**POST /v1/statement**)
+- submission (**POST /v1/statement**)
-- ExecutingStatementResource (**GET /v1/statement/executing**)
+- partial result set retrieval (**GET /v1/statement/executing**)

-Both endpoints share the *QueryResults* object:
+Both endpoints share the same *QueryResults* definition:

 ```json
 {